hannah1ee/cse15l-lab-reports/lab03.md

 ./technical/911report/chapter-13.5.txt
 ./technical/911report/chapter-13.4.txt
 ```

+This command searches for regular files within the ./technical directory that are larger than 200 kilobytes.
+It outputs the paths of the files found, including any subdirectories.
+This command is useful for identifying files that may be larger in size than 200 kilobytes to possibly avoid messing with them.

 ### option 4. `-empty`
 - this option makes it so that `find` searches for empty files and directories